TrafficMaster Laminate Flooring Reviews: Is it Worth It?

 Conclusion: Is TrafficMaster Laminate Flooring Worth It?
 TrafficMaster Reviews are…Mixed.

 Ultimately, TrafficMaster flooring does exactly what it’s supposed to: perform as a super-budget flooring option.
-It doesn’t try to outclass better brands like Pergo (read our Pergo reviews here), but it costs less—and in areas that don’t see a lot of foot traffic, it gets the job done.
+It doesn’t try to outclass better brands like Pergo Outlast or Pergo Timbercraft (and you can read our overall Pergo reviews here), but it costs less—and in areas that don’t see a lot of foot traffic, it gets the job done.

 In the case of TrafficMaster laminate flooring, it’s a classic example of you get what you pay for.
 To reiterate the point we’ve been making throughout this piece: it’s not one of the best laminate flooring brands in the world, but it works and it’s fairly inexpensive.